 Suggestions for action

-Amy Carmichal’s life reflect a conviction that we should give our “utmost” for God’s “highest.”
-Her convictions led her to do very unusual things, especially for a woman in her time.
-She would want you to ponder whether you are receiving the sanctification from God that sets you about for your best work on the Lord’s behalf.
+Amy Carmichael’s life reflects a conviction that we should give our “utmost” for God’s “highest.”
+Her convictions led her to do very unusual things, especially unusual for a woman in her time.
+She would want you to ponder whether you are receiving the sanctification from God that sets you apart for your best work on the Lord’s behalf.
 She would want her example to move you to consider how you should shine God’s light and be a conduit for God’s compassion.
 The whole world is your mission field, even if you end up in a wheelchair!